wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-teams/includes/4-integration-microsoft-power-platform.md

 It minimizes the IT effort required to deploy and maintain a custom solution by empowering subject matter experts to build and maintain their own conversational solutions.
 For example, a human resources (HR) employee creates a bot that can answer questions about vacation balance, time off, and benefits.

-The followings are examples to use Power Virtual Agents in Microsoft Teams:
+The following are examples to use Power Virtual Agents in Microsoft Teams:

-- create, author, test, and publish chatbots directly from Teams.
+- Create, author, test, and publish chatbots directly from Teams.
 - Review and analyze the performance of the bot.
 - Have bots take actions on someone's behalf.